-MSJC offers a range of course work to prepare students for the workforce or to transfer to four-year colleges and universities.
+MSJC offers a wide range of course work that prepares students for the workforce or for transfer to four-year colleges and universities.
 All four-year institutions prescribe their own standards for course evaluation and admissions.
-Courses that fulfill major requirements for an associate degree in this program might not be the same as those required for transfer into a similar major at a four-year university.
+Courses that fulfill major requirements for an associate degree in a program at MSJC might not be the same as those required for transfer into a similar major at a four-year university.
 Please meet with a Counselor to confirm transfer requirements.

-Transfer students are advised to do research on prospective majors and careers through the Career/Transfer Center and the MSJC catalog.
+Transfer students are advised to do research on prospective majors and careers.
+The MSJC Career/Transfer Center and MSJC catalog can be helpful tools.
 Students interested in transferring to CSU’s or UC’s can access major preparation by visiting http://www.assist.org.
 All students are advised to meet with a counselor at least once a semester to create or update their comprehensive education plan.